 The University of Mount Union has been preparing teachers since the institution's beginning in 1846.
-Mount Union offers 13 undergraduate teacher education programs that lead to initial Ohio licensure, including early childhood, middle childhood, intervention specialist, adolescence to young adult, and multiage.
-The University also offers a master's degree in educational leadership that leads to an Ohio principal's license.
+Mount Union offers 13 undergraduate teacher education programs that lead to initial Ohio licensure, including primary education, middle childhood, intervention specialist, adolescence to young adult education, and multiage education.
+The University also offers a master of education program that leads to an Ohio principal's license.